top of page

 • I have experience in the classroom as a college lecturer and as substitute teacher (licensed 2007-2011).

-• I am a woman and a mom with preschool and elementary-aged children.
-I will have a child in the district for the next 15 years.
+• I am a woman and a mom with elementary and middle school-aged children.
+I have had kids in the district for 8 years.

 • I am a good listener, a strong communicator, and an unrelenting problem-solver.